TSoGiants/MECH2103-Computational-Aerodynamics/README.md

 Mariohm1311: Numerical Recipes by William H. Press

 FlowFields (added 8/30 during a different stream): Suggested DICE as a CFD tool - https://www.cfd-online.com/Forums/openfoam/146796-dice-openfoam-gui-project.html

+### Notes from Standing Meeting (9/6/19):
+Discussed and demonstrated CFD tool Sim-Flow.
+Tutorial (https://help.sim-flow.com/userguide/wing/) covers basic simulation of an airfoil with flaps.
+Noted that the tutorial is very barebones and doesn't cover much background information about aerodynamics or FEM simulation in general.

+Discussed the flow of the course.
+Will most likely aim to have students complete two seperate mini-projects: one focused on an airplane, the other on a rocket.
+This will cover two different sides of aerospace engineering while leaving room for sufficient theory.

+**Action items:**

+Dr. F - Write up lesson 1 curriculum for setting up Euler's / RK4 simulation of projectile motion.

+Mr. Maldonado - Write up detailed tutorial based on the Sim-Flow wing tutorial, but more in-depth.
+Add follow-up simulation calculating drag of a ball and incorporate results into RK4 simulation.